Leprechaun (film): Plot

 After finding a shotgun in the farmhouse, they repeatedly shoot the leprechaun, to no avail.
-They attempt to flee the farm, but their truck's engine has been sabotaged by the leprechaun.
-After ramming the truck with the go-kart, the leprechaun terrorizes the group.
-Ozzie reveals that he and Alex found the gold.
-Tory recovers the bag from the well and gives it to the leprechaun.
-They leave for the hospital.
+They attempt to flee the farm, but the leprechaun has sabotaged their truck's engine.
+Ozzie reveals that he and Alex found the gold and Tory recovers the bag from the well and gives it to the leprechaun.
 Counting his gold, the leprechaun discovers that he is missing one coin and resumes menacing them.
 Ozzie realizes he wants the coin he swallowed, but Tory refuses to sacrifice Ozzie to save the group and says they have no choice but to kill the leprechaun.
-Ozzie says O'Grady, who was taken to a nursing home after his stroke, might know how to do so.
+Ozzie says O'Grady, who was taken to a nursing home after his stroke, might be able to help.
 The group distracts the leprechaun by throwing dirty shoes around, which he cannot resist shining, while Tory gets into her Jeep and drives to the nursing home.

-At the nursing home, the leprechaun pretends to be O'Grady.
-After chasing Tory to an elevator, the leprechaun throws O'Grady down the shaft as Tory flees.
+At the nursing home, the leprechaun pretends to be O'Grady and after chasing Tory to an elevator, the leprechaun throws O'Grady down the shaft as Tory flees.
 Before dying, O'Grady tells her that the only way to kill the leprechaun is with a four-leaf clover, which grows in a patch outside the farm.
-At the farmhouse, Tory searches for a clover until the leprechaun attacks her; Nathan and Ozzie hear the screams and save Tory.
+At the farmhouse, Tory searches for a clover until the leprechaun attacks her; Nathan and Ozzie hear the screams and save her.
 Ozzie reveals that he swallowed the last coin to draw the leprechaun's attention.
-Before the leprechaun can kill Ozzie, Alex takes a four-leaf clover Tory has found, sticks it to a wad of gum, and shoots it into the leprechaun's mouth, causing him to melt.
+Before the leprechaun can kill Ozzie, Alex takes a four-leaf clover Tory has found, sticks it to a wad of gum and shoots it into the leprechaun's mouth, causing him to melt.
 The leprechaun falls into the well, but his skeleton climbs out.
-Nathan pushes the leprechaun back into the well and blows up the well with gasoline.
+Nathan pushes the leprechaun back in and blows up the well with gasoline.
 As the cops arrive in the morning, the leprechaun vows his spirit will not rest until he recovers all of his gold.